Geelong United Basketball

-Geelong United Basketball is a basketball association in Geelong, Victoria.
+Geelong United Basketball (GUB) is a basketball association in Geelong, Victoria.

 The city of Geelong and its surrounding region had two large associations fighting for resources over a 20-year period.
-Basketball Geelong had a strong club competition focusing on junior programs where as Corio Bay Basketball Association had a more adult orientated program focusing on social basketball competitions.
+Basketball Geelong had a strong club competition focusing on junior programs where as Corio Bay Basketball Association had a more adult-orientated program focusing on social basketball competitions.
 Geelong United Basketball was established in 2019 as a joint partnership of Basketball Geelong and Corio Bay.

-Geelong United enter teams in the Victorian Junior Basketball League, the Country Basketball League, and the Big V Youth Leagues.
-They also manage the Corio Bay Stingrays senior teams in the Big V and oversee the Geelong Supercats in the NBL1 South.
+GUB manages the Geelong United NBL1 program (formerly the Geelong Supercats) in the NBL1 South and enters teams in the Victorian Junior Basketball League (VJBL) and the Big V youth divisions.
+The organisation previously managed Country Basketball League (CBL) teams and the Corio Bay Stingrays in the Big V senior divisions.

+In March 2024, Geelong United Basketball and a consortium of local private investors from Geelong expressed interest in acquiring the Melbourne Boomers' Women's National Basketball League (WNBL) licence.
+Two months later, the license was officially transferred to GUB, which saw the Geelong United WNBL team enter for the 2024–25 WNBL season.
+On 1 July 2025, GUB rebranded the WNBL team as Geelong Venom.

+In October 2025, GUB was appointed as the new venue manager of Geelong Arena on a three-year deal.